 Covid did affect our plans.
 We planned a honeymoon to Maldives and Dubai and all were fully paid when the Covid prevented us from travelling.
 It was quite a hassle to replan a honeymoon with limited funds a week before the wedding BUT praise the Lord, the wedding was not in any way affected and we were able to have a fantastic wedding and honeymoon in our own country.

 3) What was a memory of your day that you value the most and what effect did it have on you?

 The biggest or most valuable memory from the wedding was our church service.
-The word we got from Jamon was beyond my expectation and hearing that He could just see that the Lord has big plans for Gerrit and I was very heartwarming for us.
-The biggest part that had an effect on our relationship was the “being married” part.
-Gerrit and I did not have the feeling of marriage in any way before we were actually married as we did not live together ect.
-It was an amazing feeling of “everything is just right and good” now that we are married.
+The message we got from Jamon, our officiant, was beyond my expectations and hearing that he could see that the Lord has big plans for Gerrit and I was very heartwarming.
+The biggest part that had an effect on our relationship was to finally be husband and wife.
+We were not living together before our wedding day and the feeling was just amazing!

 4) When did you have a good laugh?

-The funniest moment would definitely be the cake cutting 😂 We struggled to cut the cake as the cake itself had quite large layers.
+The funniest moment would definitely be the cake cutting 😂 We struggled to cut the cake as it had tall layers.
 I definitely expected this to be much easier than what it actually was.

 5) Where did you go for your honeymoon?
 Why there?

 We were supposed to go to Maldives and Dubai but plans changed due to covid and we travelled through SA to the following locations.